Download RECA’s Are You Financially Ready Poster for at-a-glance information.

 Preapproval vs. mortgage contract

-A preapproval is approval for a mortgage based on a borrower’s qualifications made in advance of a real estate purchase.
+A preapproval is an approval for a mortgage based on a borrower’s qualifications made in advance of a real estate purchase.
 Mortgage preapproval is not a guarantee a lender will enter into a mortgage contract.
 Once you make an offer to buy a property, the preapproval is subject to you submitting supporting documentation and confirming your financial position.
 The preapproval is also subject to the property meeting the lender’s requirements.
 A lender might choose not to offer you the mortgage after more closely assessing you and/or the property.

 Total cost of the mortgage